utdata/icj-class/static-apps/static-02-templates.md

 So, we have "Pirate Cove | " on every page, and on this specific page we have replaced "Default title" with new title text in the `{% block page_title %}` block.

 This concept will repeat again and again.
-We reserve space in a template (or layout), sometimes adding default content, and then we override it later when "extending" that layout.
+We reserve space in a template, sometimes adding default content, and then we override it later when "extending" that template.

 ## Using Nunjucks includes

 Includes are bits of project code that we break off into it's own file because we are reusing it, or just for organizational purposes.

-If we look in our `base.njk` layout at about line 13, we'll see this code: `{% include "_includes/nav.njk" %}`.
-What an include does is when the browser renders the page, it takes all the code inside that `nav.njk` file and inserts it into that location in the layout/page.
+If we look in our `base.njk` template at about line 13, we'll see this code: `{% include "_includes/nav.njk" %}`.
+What an include does is when the browser renders the page, it takes all the code inside that `nav.njk` file and inserts it into that location in the template/page.
 It's sorta like a "block" but dumber.
 We can't overwrite it.
 But it is really handy to break up your code into logical files so you can find code later when your website gets complex.

 Our example here is the navigation for the website, which is saved in `src/njk/_includes/nav.njk`.
 In maintaining a website, you'll often go into the navigation and make changes, so it makes sense to put it in separate file where we can easily find it.